CPA Exam Study Group Quick Facts

 CPA Exam Study Group Activities for AUD

-The Auditing and Attestation (AUD) section of the CPA exam is all about understanding the audit process and internal controls.
+The Auditing and Attestation (AUD) section of the CPA Exam is all about understanding the audit process and internal controls.
 Noting how concepts are influenced by context will be important as your group is studying.
-Help each other learn and prepare for the AUD CPA exam with different learning activities.
+Help each other learn and prepare for the AUD CPA Exam with different learning activities.

 CPA Study Group AUD Activities